 Multi Currency Support

 One of the weakness of the Nano S is the lack of space for installed applications.
-A new app needs to be installed to interact with each different blockchain, depending on the blockchain, it might only be possible to fit 2-3 apps on the Nano S. The Ledger Nano X fixes this problem by increasing the internal memory to 2 MB.
-In our tests we were able to install 20 different apps on the device (Ledger claims up to 100+).
-It should be noted that app storage is a convenience feature – apps will still retain their accounts / cyptocurrency balances even if uninstalled.
+The Ledger Nano X fixes this problem by increasing the internal memory to 2 MB.
+In our tests we were able to install all 73 available apps on the device (Ledger claims up to 100+).
+It should be noted that app storage is a convenience feature – apps will still retain their accounts / cryptocurrency balances even if uninstalled.

 One of our complaints is that Ledger Nano X has to enter each app separately account – something that is not necessary on the Trezor Model T.